Inland waterways freight transport - quarterly and annual data

 Romania: Transit data supplied include Bulgarian national IWW transport data equivalent to Romanian transit transport.

-Finland: No data available for 2017.
+Finland: No data available for 2017 and 2018.
 Data are delivered on a voluntary basis.
 Only a simplified annual dataset is provided.

 Sweden: Data are delivered on a voluntary basis.
 Only a simplified annual dataset is provided.